hussainmansour/LeetCode/README.md

 # LeetCode
-the solution for some problems
+the solution for some LeetCode problems